Federated Domain Generalization: A Survey: PRELIMINARIES

 \subsubsection{The Key Actors in FL System.}

 ~

-FL involves multiple actors that play different roles in the training and deployment of a model.
-Here are the key actors involved in an FL system:
+FL encompasses a variety of stakeholders, each contributing distinct roles in the model's training and deployment phases.
+The following outlines the key actors within an FL framework:

-\begin{description} \item[\textbf{Model Engineer:}] The model engineer is responsible for developing the ML model and defining the training protocol for the FL system.
-This involves selecting the appropriate model architecture, optimization algorithm, and partitioning strategy for the distributed data.
+\begin{description} \item[\textbf{Model Engineer:}] The Model Engineer plays a pivotal role in the FL system, tasked with the development of the ML model and the establishment of the training protocol.
+This role involves selecting the appropriate model architecture, optimization algorithm, and partitioning strategy for the distributed data.
 The model engineer also evaluates the performance of the trained model and fine-tunes it as needed.

 \item[\textbf{Admin:}] In FL, an admin is a role that involves managing the overall operation of the FL system.
 An admin may be an individual or a team responsible for configuring and monitoring the system, as well as ensuring its security, privacy, and compliance with legal and ethical requirements.